oneapi-src/oneAPI-samples/DirectProgramming/DPC++/StructuredGrids/1d_HeatTransfer/README.md

 i is the number of timesteps in the simulation.

-To simulate 100 pointer for 1000 timesteps:
+To simulate 100 points for 1000 timesteps:

         ./1d_HeatTransfer 100 1000